 I probably shouldn’t have to tell you how important SEO is for your website’s traffic and page rank, but just in case, I will.
-You need your writers to include a few standard keywords, like SEO Agency Ventura or SEO Agency Ventura County.
+You need your writers to include a few standard keywords, like SEO Company Ventura or SEO Company Ventura County.
 Ensure that their on-page optimization (optimization of content for search engines) meets or exceeds Google’s standards.

 #4 – Naming Conventions

 The Most Crucial Part of On-Page Optimization – Naming conventions are perhaps one of the most critical elements of a website.
 Proper naming conventions will ensure that your content can be found by search engines for years to come.
 The trick is that you have to consider both human readability and search engine optimization (SEO) when creating names for your website’s pages, posts, categories, tags, etc.